tjs392/train-ticket/README.md

 Access train ticket on http://localhost:9000

 ## Troubleshooting
-`docker images` should return all images of the train ticket service.
+- `docker images` should return all images of the train ticket service.
-`curl -v http://127.0.0.1:5000/v2/_catalog` should return a JSON list of images in the repository.
+- `curl -v http://127.0.0.1:5000/v2/_catalog` should return a JSON list of images in the repository.
 If this does not return anything, pushing to the registry has failed.
-`minikube ssh` lets you ssh into the minikube virtual box.
+- `minikube ssh` lets you ssh into the minikube virtual box.
 Try and hit http://host.minikube.internal:5000 from inside
+- Error 502 Bad Gateway means one of the pods is broken and/or not up.
+Make sure the mysql pod is up.